mia-platform/crud-service/docs/50_Writable_Views.md

 - `POST` operation can be successfully carried out only when a view definition matches the schema of _underlying_ source collection in all fields except for _lookup_ ones.

 - `PATCH` operation is designed for changing lookup references.
-In all the other cases it falls batch to the same limitation of `POST` operation.
+In all the other cases it falls back to the same limitation of `POST` operation.

 - `DELETE` operation can be carried out without limitations on the source collection, but it does **not** perform a cascade delete.
 In fact, only the record on the source collection would be removed, but referenced records on the _lookup_ should be manually deleted with their collection endpoint.